Legal Resources

 People’s Law School

-Explains your rights, and what you’re entitled to, if your common-law spouse dies.
-It explains the different definitions of “spouse,” and describes what happens if your spouse left a will, or if they died without a will.
-It explains pension, survivor, and CPP benefits.
-It also explains custody and guardianship of children.
+This page explains your rights and what you’re entitled to if your common-law spouse dies.
+It outlines the different definitions of “spouse,” and describes what happens if your spouse left a will, or if they died without a will.
+It also explains pension, survivor, and CPP benefits and custody and guardianship of children.

-Last reviewed March 2024
+Last reviewed November 2025

 Logo with six rectangles and a circle in six bright colours to represent people, and "People's Law School."